SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 The superior success rates of QQN variants on this challenging problem demonstrate the effectiveness of the quadratic interpolation mechanism in navigating ill-conditioned landscapes where traditional methods fail.

-### 5.4 Statistical Significance
+## Statistical Significance

-Table 2 shows pairwise comparisons between QQN-Backtracking and other methods:
+The following table shows pairwise comparisons between QQN-Backtracking and other methods:

 | Comparison     | Success Rate Diff | t-statistic | p-value | Cohen's d |
 |----------------|-------------------|-------------|---------|-----------|